john-friedman/company-fundamentals/readme.md

 # Company Fundamentals

 A minimal python package to construct company fundamentals such as EPS, P/E, EBITDA, Gross Margin and more.
+Powers the [datamule](https://github.com/john-friedman/datamule-python) project.

+Note: [finqual](https://github.com/harryy-he/finqual) may be a better solution for you.

 ## Installation
 ```